Did you know Jesus spent time ministering north of Galilee in Israel?

 (Historian Josephus estimated the Galilee region boasted about 200 villages during the years Jesus lived there).

-Caesarea Philippi is a hilly region about 25 miles north of the Sea of Galilee, home to many Greeks and Romans.
+Caesarea Philippi is a hilly region about 25 miles north of the Sea of Galilee.
+Many Greeks and Romans lived in the area.

 ALL the villages?